eetti/stream2gym_/use-cases/varying-networking-conditions/varying-link-latency/word-count/README.md

      - topicConfig: path to the topic configuration file
      - zookeeper: 1 = hostnode contains a zookeeper instance
      - broker: 1 = hostnode contains a zookeeper instance
-     - producerType: producer type can be SFST/MFMT/RND; SFST denotes from Single File to Single Topic.
-MFMT,RND not supported right now.
+     - producerType: producer type can be SFST/MFMT/ELTT/INDIVIDUAL; SFST denotes from Single File to Single Topic.
+ELTT is defined when Each line To Topic i.e. each line of the file is produced to the topic as a single message.
+For SFST/MFMT/ELTT, a standard producer will work be default.
-     - producerConfig: for SFST, one pair of filePath, topicName
+     Provided that the user has his own producer, he can use it by specifying INDIVIDUAL in the producerType and give the relative path as input in producerType attribute as a pair of producerType,producerFilePath.
+     - producerConfig: specified in producerConfiguration yaml files. for SFST/ELTT, user needs to specify filePath, name of the topic to produce, number of files and number of producer instances in this node.
+For INDIVIDUAL producer type, only topic name and number of producer instances on this node are the two required parameters to specify.
+     - consumerType: consumer type can be STANDARD/INDIVIDUAL; To use standard consumer, specify 'STANDARD'.
+Provided that the user has his own consumer, he can use it by specifying INDIVIDUAL in the consumerType and give the relative path as input in producerType attribute as a pair like INDIVIDUAL,producerFilePath
+     - consumerConfig: specify the topic name to  consumer from and number of consumer instances in this node as a comma separated pair.
-     - sparkConfig: sparkConfig will contain the input source, spark application path and output sink.
-Input source is a kafka topic, output sink can be kafka topic/a file directory.
+     - sparkConfig: sparkConfig will contain the spark application path and output sink.
+Output sink can be kafka topic/a file directory.

 ## Running